bakejona/cherry-blossom/README.md

 4. **Events Page (`/events`)**
    - This page lists all upcoming events related to cherry blossoms.
 Each event card includes the event name, date, description, and a link to the event's website for more details.

+5. **History Page (`/history`)**
+   - This page explains cherry blossom history and information related to the websites locations and events pages.

+6. **FAQ Page (`/faq`)**
+   - This page lists common questions related to cherry blossom festivals, events, locations, and the species itself.
+The page also includes a nested route that takes the user directly to the contact page to ask any unanswered questions.

+7. **Contact Page (`/contact`)**
+   - This page allows users to contact within the website.
+Users can provide information such as a first and last name, email, and messages into a text input.
+The form will automatically reset once the submit button is pressed in case a user has multiple messages.

 ### Adding a New Location